MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 Sales insights helps organizations in the following four areas:

 -	**Guided selling**: Guide sellers on their next course of actions with timely and actionable insights.
--	**Productivity intelligence**: Free up sellers time by minimizing manual data entry with contextual, real-time suggestions for creating new records.
+-	**Productivity intelligence**: Free up sellers time by minimizing manual data entry with contextual, real-time suggestions for updating existing and creating new records making sure you data is always up to date.
 -	**Connection insights**: Build stronger relationship with customers and move relationships forward with AI-guided selling.
 Take pre-emptive steps to mitigate risks with a relationship health score.
 -	**Predictive models**: Increase conversion and win rates by using AI to prioritize leads and opportunities with the highest likelihood to convert and buy.